 Like zucchini (another squash), pumpkins tend to grow best when the seeds are planted directly in the soil.
 There is also much more variety available in pumpkin seeds (as opposed to buying starter seedling pumpkin plants).
 And if your young pumpkin plants do run into trouble early on, its always possible to pick up a couple seedlings from the plant nursery to take their place.
 Here’s a detailed guide on how to grow pumpkins organically in your garden.

 Recommended Small Pumpkin Varieties: Half-Pint, Hooligan, Wee-B-Little, Jack Be Little, Small Sugar, Baby Bear, Casperita

 Green beans are a simple-to-grow garden veggie.
 Bush-type green beans grow in a nice rounded shape, while pole-type green beans grow as long vines (typically up a trellis).
 Bush beans are the easiest to grow as you don’t have to assemble a trellis structure.
 That said, if you already have a vertical gardening set-up, pole beans are very simple to grow too!

 Green beans grow easily from seed.
 Similar to peas, green bean seeds are simply dried individual beans which can be planted to grow your very own beanstalk!
 Potted baby green bean plants are also easy to find at the garden center.

-Recommended Green Bean Varieties: Provider, Blue Lake Bush, Dragon Tongue, Kentucky Blue, Seychelles
+Recommended Green Bean Varieties: Blue Lake Bush, Blue Lake Pole, Top Crop Bush, Contender, Provider, Ferrari, Dragon Tongue, Kentucky Blue, Seychelles